Discover Orlando’s top Black History Month events and more ways to celebrate all year long.

 Hannibal Square

-A short drive west in Winter Park is Hannibal Square.
-This historic neighborhood began as a community of African American laborers and domestic workers, whose lives and contributions are now preserved at the Hannibal Square Heritage Center.
+The historic Winter Park neighborhood of Hannibal Square began as a community of African American laborers and domestic workers, whose lives and contributions are now preserved at the Hannibal Square Heritage Center.
 Established in 2007 by the Crealdé School of Art, the center honors Winter Park’s African American heritage through a series of classes, festivals — including the annual Unity Heritage Festival and Hannibal Square Heritage Center Folk & Urban Art Festival — and exhibits dedicated to topics like the African American experience, Black heritage, cultural preservation and Southern folklore.

 Discover: Hannibal Square Heritage Center